collaide/repository-manager/README.md

 ## TODO

-- Do the rename file method
+- Test the rename file method
 - Write the methods : share_link.
 - Snapshot the file if possible
 - Versioning